dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 3.4 (2023.10.05) =
+* Edit: Various styling improvements and tweaks
+* Edit: Improved organization of the print libraries now moved to vendor directory
+* Fix: MySQL tools panel showing error if the server information can't be retrieved
+* Fix: Problem with the Info method for getting server IP in some cases
+* Fix: Few more issues with Info method for getting database information

 = 3.3 (2023.07.03) =
 * New: Support for more versions of the Dev4Press Library
 * New: System tab shows additional information about Apache